awsdocs/aws-secrets-manager-docs/doc_source/rotate-secrets_turn-on-for-db.md

 # Automatically rotate an Amazon RDS, Amazon DocumentDB, or Amazon Redshift secret<a name="rotate-secrets_turn-on-for-db"></a>

 Secrets Manager provides complete rotation templates for Amazon RDS, Amazon DocumentDB, and Amazon Redshift secrets\.
 For other types of secrets, see [Automatically rotate another type of secret](rotate-secrets_turn-on-for-other.md)\.

+Rotation functions for Amazon RDS \(except Oracle\) and Amazon DocumentDB automatically use Secure Socket Layer \(SSL\) or Transport Layer Security \(TLS\) to connect to your database, if it is available\.
+Otherwise they use an unencrypted connection\.

+**Note**
+If you set up automatic secret rotation before December 20, 2021, your rotation function might be based on an older template that did not support SSL/TLS\.
+See [Determine when your rotation function was created](troubleshoot_rotation.md#rotation-function-created-date)\.
+If it was created before December 20, 2021, to support connections that use SSL/TLS, you need to [recreate your rotation function](#rotate-secrets_turn-on-for-db)\.
+Edit your secret, and then choose **Edit rotation**\.
+In the dialog box, choose **Create a rotation function** to recreate your rotation function\.
+If you made [customizations](rotate-secrets_customize.md) to your previous rotation function, you must redo them in the new rotation function\.

 Another way to automatically rotate a secret is to use AWS CloudFormation to create the secret, and include `AWS::SecretsManager::RotationSchedule`\.
 See [Automate secret creation in AWS CloudFormation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/integrating_cloudformation.html)\.